 During Museum’s tours of The Jump-Up visitors are informed about the Dinosaurs to Dunnarts program, a biodiversity program established by the Museum in 2009.
 This program encourages staff, visitors and volunteers to take photos of the flora and fauna they encounter on The Jump-Up and send the images to the Museum for identification.

 • Promoting environmentally responsible practices

 The Museum employs an array of different methods to reduce carbon emissions and promote environmentally responsible practices to the public.
-These methods include incorporating a Museum-wide recycling program to collect bottles and cans to transport to the Longreach Containers for Change centre.
+These methods include incorporating a Museum-wide recycling program to collect bottles and cans to transport to the Longreach and Winton Containers for Change centres.
 The cash from these recycled items is donated to a local community group, nominated by staff and volunteers each year.
 Other ethically responsible practices include purchasing biodegradable material in the Cretaceous Café and Museum Shop, purchasing tour materials that can be reused (notebooks and pencils), encouraging visitors to leave their pets in Museum-provided kennels while on tour and asking visitors to take all waste material brought to The Jump-Up away with them.

 • Infrastructure that captures the essence of an ancient landscape